clap-rs/clap/README.md

 ### Building the documentation

-If the changes require re-building the documentation, run this instead of `cargo doc` to generate the proper module docstring:
+If your changes require re-building the documentation, run this instead of `cargo doc` to generate the proper module docstring:

 ```
-make doc
+cd clap-rs && make doc
 ```

 Then browse to `clap-rs/docs/clap/index.html` in your web-browser of choice to check it out.
-You can then create a PR on the `gh-pages` branch

 ### Goals

-There are a few goals of `clap` that I'd like to maintain.
+There are a few goals of `clap` that I'd like to maintain throughout contributions.
 If your proposed changes break, or go against any of these goals we'll discuss the changes further before merging (but will *not* be ignored, all contributes are welcome!).
-These are by no means hard-and-fast rules, as I'm no expert and break them myself from time to time (even if just by mistake or ignorance :P).
+These are by no means hard-and-fast rules, as I'm no expert and break them myself from time to time (even if by mistake or ignorance :P).

 * Remain backwards compatible when possible
   - If backwards compatibility *must* be broken, use deprecation warnings if at all possible before removing legacy code
   - This does not apply for security concerns
 * Parse arguments quickly
   - Parsing of arguments shouldn't slow down usage of the main program
-  - This is also true of generating help and usage information
+  - This is also true of generating help and usage information (although *slightly* less stringent, as the program is about to exit)
 * Try to be cognizant of memory usage
   - Once parsing is complete, the memory footprint of `clap` should be low since the  main program is the star of the show
 * `panic!` on *developer* error, exit gracefully on *end-user* error

 ## License

 `clap` is licensed under the MIT license.
-Please the LICENSE file in this repository for more information.
+Please the LICENSE-MIT file in this repository for more information.